 Spectators should wait in vehicles until the previous game’s players coaches, and spectators are completely clear and in vehicles.
 Spectators are must wear masks from parking lot to sideline, during the game, and from field back to their vehicle.

 Players, and coaches can warm up prior to their games if able to use space significant distance away from others.
-Masks must be worn from the vehicle to warm up space, and from warm up space to the playing field.
 Teams must exit the facility immediately following their games conclusion.

 No tailgating or congregating in the parking lot.
 Social distance must be maintained if waiting occurs, and teams should depart facilities immediately upon completion of their games.

-Players and coaches should practice 6-foot social distancing on the sideline.
+Players and coaches should practice 3-foot social distancing on the sideline.

 Players should use hand sanitizer before and after the game.
 Programs should provide disinfecting materials to cleans balls and any other game used equipment frequently.
 Players should wash equipment & uniforms immediately after games